nf-core/demultiplex/docs/usage.md

 ## Pipeline samplesheet input

 You will need to create a _pipeline_ samplesheet with information about the samples you would like to analyse before running the pipeline.
 Use this parameter to specify its location.
 It has to be a comma-separated file with at least 4 columns, and a header row as shown in the examples below.
 The input _pipeline_ samplesheet is a comma-separated file that contains four columns: `id`, `samplesheet`, `lane`, `flowcell`.
+Alternatively, you can skip it and provide a single flowcell directly with the `--flowcell_*` parameters, see the Flowcell samplesheet section in this guide.

 When using the demultiplexer fqtk, the _pipeline_ samplesheet must contain an additional column `per_flowcell_manifest`.
 The column `per_flowcell_manifest` must contain two headers `fastq` and `read_structure`.
 As shown in the [example](https://github.com/fulcrumgenomics/nf-core-test-datasets/blob/fqtk/testdata/sim-data/per_flowcell_manifest.csv) provided each row must contain one fastq file name and the correlating read structure.